Basundi is a popular sweet dessert of Gujarat and Maharastra in India. It is prepared by boiling milk to half or more.

 Lower the flame and boil for 2 mins with stirring.

+Mix well.
 Your Basundi is done.

-When it is cooled keep it in the refrigerator for 2 hrs and serve chilled.
+Keep it in the refrigerator for 2 hrs and serve chilled.

 Basundi can also be consumed hot or chilled.